racket/racket/racket/src/cs/README.txt

 The Racket CS implementation can be built and run in two different
-ways: development mode for running directly using a Chez Scheme installation, and build mode for creating a `racket` or `racketcs` executable that combines Chez Scheme and Racket functionality into a single executable.
+ways: development mode for running directly using a Chez Scheme installation, and build mode for creating a `racket` executable that combines Chez Scheme and Racket functionality into a single executable.

 Development Mode
 ----------------